Before the Meeting

 - Raise your most important points first, as you may not have enough time to cover all your points in this meeting.

 - Don't be pressured into making a decision on an important issue at the meeting - you need to consider it in a more comfortable environment.

 - Before the meeting ends, make sure a date is set for the next meeting - either to check on the progress of issues raised or to discuss new issues.

 - Review the notes taken by your companion and make any additions or corrections.

-- You should follow up every meeting with a letter.
+- Follow up every meeting with a letter.
 Use the notes from the meeting for guidance.
-The letter should confirm what happened at the meeting, and any agreements made.
+The letter should confirm what happened at the meeting, who was present and any agreements made.
 It should also confirm the date for the next meeting.

 Stay up to date on issues affecting children with special needs by subscribing to this blog (just enter your email address in the box to the left of this post or choose one of the follow buttons) and my articles on Examiner.com by clicking here.